 QC and testing: gummies can make iron harder to measure consistently

-Gummies are analytically challenging: sugars, acids, colors, and sticky matrices can interfere with extraction and recovery if methods aren’t designed specifically for gummies.
-It’s common to see products that “should” test cleanly but generate investigations because the method doesn’t fully pull iron out of the matrix in a consistent way.
+Gummies are analytically challenging: sugars, acids, colors, and sticky matrices can interfere with extraction and recovery if methods aren't designed specifically for gummies.
+It's common to see products that “should” test cleanly but generate investigations because the method doesn't pull iron out of the matrix consistently.
+A strong cGMP approach includes in-process checks that predict downstream failures, plus finished product testing that looks beyond simple potency-at-release.

 In-process controls worth locking down